 - Keep a journal.
 It doesn’t have to be all positive, be honest with yourself.
 Don’t write if you don’t want to and then when you need somewhere to express how you feel you can turn to this.
 Don’t keep it bottled up!
 Try to write at least one thing that made you smile or giggle that day.

-That’s my nine ways you can be happier.
-I hope these help.
-If you enjoyed this post, like, share and comment and follow me for more madness!
-I’ll see you in the next post…
+That’s my nine things you can do to be happier.
+I hope they help.
+If you enjoyed this post then like, share and comment which of these tips you find the most helpful.
+Follow me for more madness and I’ll see you all later.

 But until next time, keep blabbing!